Blerti Hajdari: 2008–2011

 Hajdari was part of a number of young players that were in the senior team ahead of the new season, all of them trying to impress new manager Blaž Slišković in order to gain a place in the senior team for the 2008–09 season.
 Hajdari was part of the lucky few that were picked by Slišković to feature in his team for the new season.
 His first game of the 2008–09 season came on the opening day of the season against KS Vllaznia Shkoder.
 Hajdari came on in the 83rd minute for Migen Memelli.
 During the 2008–2009 season KF Tirana were crowned champions of Albania after a successful season, Hajdari was part of the success but played just 5 games during the entire season, including a start in a Tirana derby against Dinamo Tirana.

 New York Red Bulls

 2011–2012

 Hajdari decided to move to United States where he joined the New York Red Bulls.
 He was made part of the team from John Wolyniec, an ex player now the coach of the New York red Bulls 2nd team.
 Hajdari played 12 games in the NPSL league where the Red Bulls was part and scoring 9 goals.

 International career

 Albania U-17

-He was selected by coach Edmond Licaj to be tested for the Albanian U-17 team on 13 September 2006, whilst still playing for KF Partizani Tirana.
+He was chosen by coach Edmond Licaj to be tested for the Albanian U-17 team on 13 September 2006, whilst still playing for KF Partizani Tirana.
 He was selected by Licaj for the match against Finland in which Albania lost 4–1 in Finland.
 Hajdari was given the number 11 shirt and was picked in the starting eleven and also the captain of this team.